 |Durable but needs to be maintained regularly to keep it in good condition|

 |Provides good traction and shock absorption for the benefit of players’ joints||If wet, polyurethane can become slippery and unsafe to play on, so it may not be suitable for extremely cold or hot weather conditions—particularly the outdoors|

-The cost of maintenance will depend on the size of the court and the level of repair needed, but you can expect to spend anywhere from $500 – $1,000 per year.
+The cost of maintenance will depend on the size of the court and the level of repair needed, but you can expect to spend anywhere from $1,000 every 3 to 5 years.